The third trimester of pregnancy - what tests to take

 Glucose screening

-This test looks for gestational diabetes, a temporary type of the disease that affects certain pregnant women and can have negative effects on the unborn child's health, particularly if left untreated.
-After consuming a sugary beverage, your blood will be drawn an hour later to measure your glucose levels.
+This test checks for gestational diabetes — a temporary condition that can affect fetal growth if untreated.
+After drinking a sugary solution, your blood is drawn an hour later to measure glucose.

 Group B strep test